CodeCorrupt/ClearCommit/README.md

 - [x] Ability to add new files
 - [x] Ability to delete files
 - [ ] Option to remove empty directory after file delete
-- [ ] ~~Automatically pull new changes into CC.git from CC Working after `cleartool update .` in post-update~~
+- [ ] ~~Automatically pull new changes into CC.git from CC Working after `cleartool update .` in post-receive~~
 - [ ] Pull updates from CC remote, thorugh CC Working into CC.git on pre-update
-- [ ] Make post-update CC check in the parent dir of CC working as well
+- [ ] Make post-receive CC check in the parent dir of CC working as well
-- [ ] Better logging and output for post-update
+- [ ] Better logging and output for post-receive
 - [ ] Error checking for setup.sh

 ## To Think About